Vasily-Kapustin/ti9488/README.md

 ~~~~
 If you cannot find the /build directory this means that the headers did not download correctly

-rpi-update may update your kernel but you wont get headers for it, kernel compilation is the alternative but its a pain

 ### Set up overlay